• Skip to main content

 Invest in a portable air cleaner or upgrade to a high-efficiency HVAC filter.

-When using an air purifier for a wildfire smoke event, make sure that it is the right size for the room you will put it in.
-Most air purifiers will have the square footage that they can cover listed in the product description.
-You’ll also want to make sure that the air purifier does not make ozone.
+When using an air purifier for a wildfire smoke event, ensure it is the right size for the room you will put it in.
+Most air purifiers will have the square footage they can cover, which is listed in the product description.
+You’ll also want to ensure the air purifier does not make ozone.

 Best HVAC Filters for Wildfire Smoke

-The EPA recommends that you choose a high-efficiency air filter with a MERV 13 rating.
-If you’re not sure what MERV rating your HVAC system or furnace can accommodate, contact an HVAC technician for help.
+The EPA recommends choosing a high-efficiency air filter with a MERV 13 rating for dealing with wildfire smoke in the air.
+If you’re unsure what MERV rating your HVAC system or furnace can accommodate, contact an HVAC technician for help.

 Find My HVAC Filter